 • Player-led face-to-face education should be recognized as best practice and supported by sport organizations and public institutions.

-The integrity of sport competitions is a key priority of EU Athletes.
-Since 2010 we have been involved in several transnational projects and developed the PROtect Integrity campaign in partnership with private betting operators and co-funded by the EU.
-EU Athletes is also working with FIFPro to implement Red Button, a playerled whistle-blowing system, so that athletes in Europe have a safe, confidential and trusted way to report anything suspicious.
+The integrity of sport is a key priority of EU Athletes and its members.
+Since 2010, EU Athletes has led several transnational projects and developed, in partnership with private betting operators, the successful PROtect Integrity campaign co-funded by the EU.
+EU Athletes also worked with FIFPRO to implement Red Button, a player-led whistle-blowing system, enabling athletes in Europe to have a safe, confidential and trusted way to report anything suspicious.

-• The anti-doping system must be fair, proportionate and efficient whilst respecting the rights of athletes as well as their health and well-being.
+• The anti-doping system must be fair, proportionate and efficient whilst respecting the rights of athletes, health and well-being of athletes

-Anti-doping organizations must aim for higher governance standards and avoid any potential conflicts of interests that may be detrimental for their work.
-WADA suffers from a lack of independence and perceived domination by the Olympic movement.
+Anti-doping organisations must aim for higher governance standards and avoid any potential conflicts of interests that may be detrimental for their work.
+WADA suffers from a lack of independence and perceived domination by the Olympic movement

 DUAL CAREER, PERSONAL DEVELOPMENT AND WELL-BEING